fimmtiu/tecton/NOTES.md

 - Replace the LineSegments plate boundaries with the LineSegments2 add-on, see if thicker lines will flicker less and allow you to shrink EDGES_SCALE_FACTOR.
 - See if you can use WebGLRenderer.copyTextureToTexture() instead of the terrible manual-ass blitting you're doing now.
+- Change Terrain and HeightCubeField heights from [-1.0, 1.0] to meters.
+Way less confusing.
+- Port over the code from the old `tectonic-heightmaps` branch on GitHub
+- Do Lloyd's relaxation on the Voronoi cells during plate generation to remove weird artifacting edges